jbroadway/docs/docs/2020.1/creator-tools/tutorials/creating-eye-targets.md

 You're now ready to save your scene and rebuild your set bundle for use in Flipside Studio.

-See the [[Creator Tools / References / Custom Components / EyeElement]] references for information about each of the **EyeTarget** component's settings and capabilities.
+See the [[Creator Tools / References / Custom Components / EyeTarget]] references for information about each of the **EyeTarget** component's settings and capabilities.

 ---